 Guus Van Kouwenhoven is a Dutch businessman, born in 1942.
 In his capacity as Director of Operations of the Oriental Timber Company (OTC) and of the Royal Timber Company (RTC) in Liberia, Kouwenhoven managed the biggest timber operations in Liberia.
 Being close to Charles Taylor, Kouwenhoven facilitated the import of arms for the latter thereby infringing resolutions of the UN Security Council.

-The United Nations Organisation consequently issued an order in 2001 banning Guus Van Kouwenhoven from travelling, qualifying him as “an arms trafficker in breach of Resolution 1343 of the Security Council” in addition to being “ someone who supported the efforts of ex-President Taylor in destabilising Sierra Leone to gain illegal access to its diamonds”.
+The United Nations consequently imposed a travel ban on Guus Kouwenhoven in 2001, qualifying him as “an arms trafficker breaching the Resolution 1343 of the Security Council” in addition to being “ someone who supported the efforts of ex-President Taylor in destabilizing Sierra Leone to gain illegal access to its diamonds”.

 The imported arms were allegedly handed over to militia and utilized for number of massacres committed during the civil war.
 In addition, Guus Kouwenhoven also accused of having supplied the militias with vehicles and installations to transport and store these arms.